 For me, it mostly comes in the form of that sucky feeling of being riddled with panic and finding ourselves wishing “If only I had started earlier…” which usually wash over us as deadlines loom around the corner.

 As you may already notice, the more we give in to procrastination, the more likely we are to fall prey to it in the future.

 Like any pesky bad habit, kicking procrastination to the curb wouldn’t happen overnight.

 It requires self-discipline and persistent effort.
 Fortunately for us, there are techniques that we can use to do so a little less overwhelming.

-With that, below are five practical tools which when practiced consistently can help you to overcome procrastination and gain back control of your life:
+With that, below are five practical tools that when practiced consistently can help you to overcome procrastination and gain back control of your life: